-The investment strategy contains binding elements such as an exclusion policy comprising a normative filter as well as the exclusion of certain controversial activities as described in Candriam's Level 1 Company-Wide Exclusions Policy.
+The investment strategy contains binding elements such as an exclusion policy comprising a normative filter as well as the exclusion of certain controversial activities and the exclusion of investment in countries considered to be oppressive as described in Candriam's Level 1 Company-Wide Exclusions Policy.
 Candriam's Level 1 Company-Wide Exclusions Policy.
-Candriam's Level 1 Company-Wide Exclusions Policy is aimed at harmful activities that in Candriam's opinion have a substantial negative impact and involve significant financial and sustainability risks.
-Exposure to these activities presents significant systemic and reputational risks for invested companies from economic, environmental and social points of view.
+Candriam's opinion have a substantial negative impact and involve significant financial and sustainability risks.
+Exposure to these activities presents significant systemic and reputational risks for